メインコンテンツまでスキップ

 Send drain signal to the server

 The drain signal tells a dedicated server it should exit as soon as it can safely do so.
-When running in AMS, a server that has been sent the drain signal is subjected to the drain timeout.
+When running in AMS, any server that is not In Session and has received the drain signal is subjected to the drain timeout.

 When the drain signal is sent to the dedicated server, the signal will trigger the OnDrainReceived() handler.
 Your dedicated server can then override the handler to execute a code path to handle the drain signal.